code-dot-org/aws-google/README.md

 credential_process = aws-google
 ```

-The extra `credential_process` config line tells AWS to [Source Credentials with an External Process](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html), in this case the `aws-google` script, which allows you to seamlessly use the same Google login configuration from non-Ruby SDKs (like the CLI).
+The extra `credential_process` config line tells AWS to [Source Credentials with an External Process](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html), in this case the `aws-google` executable script installed by this gem, which allows you to seamlessly use the same Google login configuration from non-Ruby SDKs (like the CLI).

 ## Development